02loveslollipop/MiPedido/apiDoc.md

 ## Reduced OrderID

-The order ID is reduced to a shorter, more user-friendly format.
-This is achieved by extracting specific parts of the MongoDB ObjectId and encoding them.
+The order ID is reduced to a shorter, more user-friendly format using Base36 encoding of parts of the original MongoDB ObjectId.
+This is primarily used for display and manual input (like the 6-character code).

-**Encoding Process:**
+**Encoding Process (Conceptual - Actual implementation might vary slightly):**
 1. **Extract Data from ObjectId**: A MongoDB ObjectId consists of:
     * 4 bytes: timestamp
     * 3 bytes: machine identifier
     * 2 bytes: process ID
     * 3 bytes: counter

-2.  **Truncate Data**: To create a shorter ID, we take:
-    *   The 22 least significant bits of the **timestamp** (from the original 4 bytes).
-    *   The 16 least significant bits of the **counter** (from the original 3 bytes).

-3.  **Base36 Encode**: The truncated timestamp (22 bits) and counter (16 bits) are treated as integers and then converted into Base36 strings (using characters 0-9 and A-Z).

-4.  **Combine**: The Base36 encoded timestamp and counter are combined into a single string, typically separated by a hyphen (e.g., `TIMESTAMP_BASE36-COUNTER_BASE36`).
-This combined string is the Reduced Order ID.

-**Decoding Process (Server-Side):**
-1.  **Split**: The Reduced Order ID string is split back into its Base36 timestamp and counter parts.
-2.  **Base36 Decode**: Each part is decoded back into an integer.
-3.  **Database Query**: The server queries the database to find an ObjectId where:
-    *   The 16 least significant bits of its counter match the decoded counter integer.
-    *   The 22 least significant bits of its timestamp match the decoded timestamp integer.
+2. **Select Bits**: To create a short code, specific bits are selected (e.g., from timestamp and counter).
+The exact selection determines the uniqueness and collision probability. *Note: The previous description mentioning 22 bits of timestamp and 16 bits of counter might be inaccurate or outdated based on the `/v1/shortener` endpoint's behavior.* A common approach is to use a dedicated shortener mapping in the database.
+3. **Base36 Encode**: The selected data (or a generated unique sequence) is encoded into a Base36 string (0-9, A-Z), typically padded to a fixed length (e.g., 6 characters).

+**Retrieval Process (Using `/v1/shortener/{short_code}`):**
+1. **Input**: Provide the 6-character Base36 `short_code`.
+2. **Lookup**: The server looks up this `short_code` in its shortener mapping table or collection.
-This allows the server to retrieve the full original ObjectId using the shorter, reduced representation.
+3. **Return**: If found, the server returns the corresponding full 24-character hexadecimal `object_id` (the original Order ID).

+This `/v1/shortener` endpoint simplifies retrieving the full ID from the short code without needing client-side decoding logic.